The Oz Film Manufacturing Company: Distribution

 The Patchwork Girl of Oz was accepted onto the Paramount distribution program, but when the picture fared poorly, Paramount refused to take on the additional productions.
-The remaining films were finally accepted onto the Alliance program.
-The Magic Cloak of Oz was not released until 1917.
-The prints currently circulating are based on two two-reelers of a British release, known as The Magic Cloak and The Witch Queen, and are missing a reel of material.
+When the company's second film, The Magic Cloak of Oz struggled to find distribution, it was re-edited into two two-reel shorts The Magic Cloak and The Witch Queen.
+Although the full five-reel version was eventually released in 1917 by the National Film Corporation of America, surviving prints of The Magic Cloak of Oz consist of the two-reelers having been recombined.
+These copies are missing footage and have redone intertitles not consistent with the company's other films.

+The third film, His Majesty, the Scarecrow of Oz, premiered in October 1914 and was eventually distributed in 1915 under a new title, The New Wizard of Oz, by the newly formed Alliance Program (later that year, Alliance would also distribute the Oz Film Manufacturing Company's last feature, The Last Egyptian).
+The New Wizard of Oz would continue to run throughout the next decade.
+In 1919 it became Hopp Hadley's first (and only) Moovical, in which live actors performed alongside the film playing on screen.
+The Moovical only ran for a few dates in the New York area before closing.

+In September 2024 Nate Barlow premiered a restored version of the film at the CharlOz festival in Charlotte, North Carolina, reconstructed from fresh 4K transfers of three partial 35mm prints: two reels of safety positive, three reels of the tinted Moovical print, and two reels of original picture negative, not known to exist until Barlow rediscovered them at the Library of Congress.

 Logo

 The ident for the Oz Film Manufacturing Company showed a smiling Princess Ozma staring into the camera, portrayed by Vivian Reed.

 Features

 The Patchwork Girl of Oz was released in early September, The Magic Cloak of Oz ready by late September, and His Majesty, the Scarecrow of Oz was screened in October but did not get distribution.
 The Alliance program released a fourth feature, The Last Egyptian, from an exotic orientalist adventure novel that Baum had written but declined authorship credit for commercial reasons, in early December.
 The studio claimed to be going strong well into the next year, but released only short subjects, and the held-up His Majesty, the Scarecrow of Oz, retitled The New Wizard of Oz to capitalize on the popularity of the stage play well-remembered from the previous decade.